-Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
+Attendance Policy: Students must make every effort to attend face-to-face courses.
+Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the instructor may recommend that the student withdraw from the course.
 Each instructor will have additional information about attendance on his/her course information sheet.